 (ix) technological progress.

-(C) An analysis of how candidate resource portfolios performed across a wide range of potential futures.
+(D) An analysis of how candidate resource portfolios performed across a wide range of potential futures.

-(D) The results of testing and rank ordering the candidate resource portfolios by the present value of revenue requirement and risk metric(s).
-The present value of revenue requirement shall be stated in total dollars and in dollars per kilowatt-hour delivered, with the discount rate specified.
+(E) The results of testing and rank ordering the candidate resource portfolios by the present value of revenue requirement and risk metric(s).
+The present value of revenue requirement shall be stated in total dollars, with the discount rate specified.

-(E) An assessment of how robustness factored into the selection of the preferred resource portfolio.
+(F) An assessment of how robustness factored into the selection of the preferred resource portfolio.

 (10) (8) Demonstrate, to the extent practicable and reasonable, that the utility's resource plan preferred resource portfolio incorporates a workable strategy for reacting to unexpected changes.
 A workable strategy is one that allows the utility to adapt to unexpected circumstances quickly and appropriately and preserves the plan's ability to achieve its intended purpose.
 Unexpected changes include, but are not limited to, the following: